 Remove two nuts and the bolt securing the engine steady bracket to the rocker box and frame.
+Disconnect valve lifter cable.

 Take out the nine bolts securing the rocker box to the cylinder head (one of these bolts is inside the rocker box (see illustration 2), the location of these bolts must be noted as they are dissimilar.